carlreinecken/legible-mergeable/README.md

   },
   {
     "^m": { 1: "2020-10-21T10:00:00.000Z", 2: "2020-10-21T10:00:00.000Z" },
-    "^p": { 1: "4ka5n", 2: "ga2ru" }
   }
 ]
 ```

-Inside the array and object are properties included for modification dates and positions: `^m` and `^p` respectively.
+Inside the array and object are properties included for modification dates as `^m`.

 ## Usage MergeableArray